Comparisons12 min read

 Is M1 Finance or Acorns better for beginners?

-Acorns, hands down.
-No allocation decisions, no learning curve, and the round-up feature builds the saving habit automatically.
-M1 has a slight learning curve but most people are comfortable with it within a week or two — it's not hard, just slightly more involved.
+Acorns, without question.
+No allocation decisions, almost no learning curve, and round-ups build the saving habit automatically.
+M1 has a small learning curve, but most people get comfortable with it in a week—it's not hard, just slightly more involved.

 Can I use both M1 Finance and Acorns at the same time?